likespro/cp-programming-template/README.md

 ## Overview
-A C++ template that likespro uses for competitions such as ICPC, CodeForces, AtCoder, etc.
+A C++ template for competitions such as ICPC, CodeForces, AtCoder, etc.

 The main goal of this template is to be very powerful and convenient.